CURRENTF/LowRankClone/README.md

 ## 5. Contact & Acknowledgments

-For any questions or issues, please open an issue on GitHub or contact us at [your_email@example.com] (if you wish to provide one).
+For any questions or issues, please open an issue on GitHub or contact us at [jitaihao@outlook.com]

 We acknowledge and thank all the open-source projects and communities that made this work possible.